-If you are an old-time reader, you may remember my mother-in-law is Argentinian, and at her house, I was introduced to Alfajores Havanna.
+If you are an old-time reader, you may remember my mother-in-law is Argentinian, and I was introduced to Alfajores Havanna at her house.
 They are unique, with a soft chocolate cookie that melts in your mouth.
 And they are filled with Dulce de Leche, a perfect complement to the semi-bitter chocolate coating.
-They are addictive.